JustinZorch/Justins-Pizzeria/README.md

 To run on a localhost:

+1.  npm install
-1.  npm start
+2.  npm start
-2.  npm run dev
+3.  npm run dev